highmobility/hm-ios-auto-api-explorer/README.md

 # Overview

-This sample app for iOS shows the usage of AutoAPI commands and let's you dive straight into testing some of them.
+This sample app for iOS shows the usage of AutoAPI commands and let's you dive straight into testing some of them, specifically:

+* Door Locks
+* Trunk Access
+* Climate
+* Rooftop Control
+* Remote Control

 # Configuration